 “The response so far has been fantastic.
 It was a very successful weekend,” Blairgrove Group’s Gina Liros told PubTIC.

-The group wants the new iteration to be about “the experience beyond food” and deliberately aimed for its to be vibrant and ‘Instagrammable’.
+The group wants the new iteration to be about “the experience beyond food” and deliberately aimed for it to be vibrant and ‘Instagrammable’.
 To this end there is also the very eclectic Cosmos bar, upstairs.

 The revival has sparked plenty of interest, generating news and reviews.